ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

 **Calculating State**

-1) The user selects the baseline period and comparison period to determine the state for both existing and emerging degradation.
+1) The user selects the baseline period and comparison period to determine the state.

 .. image:: /static/documentation/calculate/image026.png
    :align: center